ebbykay/ebbykay/README.md

-Hello, <br>
+A dynamic blend of Data, Innovation, and Investment.<br>🌱 Passionate about using my background in Computing and Actuarial Science to empower businesses, students, and communities globally.<br> If you're looking to collaborate on any Data-driven and innovative projects,<br>

-I’m Ebenezer Kwakye, a dynamic blend of Data Analyst, Tech Educator, and Business & Development Strategist.<br>🌱 Passionate about using my background in Computing and Actuarial Science to empower businesses, students, and communities globally.<br> If you're looking to collaborate on any Data-driven and innovative projects,<br>📫 reach me here: kwakyeebenezer3520@gmail.com / +233503737821
+📫 reach me here: kwakyeebenezer3520@gmail.com / +233503737821

 ## 🌐 Socials: